 Dry eye, also called dry eye syndrome, is a common condition that can impact your quality of life.
-It can make it a little harder to be productive at work and diminish your time with family and friends.
-Adopting lifestyle changes or seeking simple home remedies for dry eyes is a good first step toward treating this disease.
+This eye health condition makes it a little harder to be productive at work, and it can affect your time with family and friends.
+Dry eye syndrome can also cause pain, light sensitivity, and redness in one or both eyes.
+Adopting lifestyle changes or seeking simple home remedies for dry eyes is a good first step toward treating this eye condition.

-However, if your condition continues, worsens, or if there is an increase in your pain level or change in eye color, see an eye doctor immediately.
-Before we get into dry eye home treatments and tips, it first helps to understand common causes of dry eyes.
+However, if your condition continues or worsens, or if there is an increase in your pain level or a change in eye color, see an eye doctor immediately.
+Before we get into dry eye home remedy treatments and tips, it first helps to understand common causes of dry eyes.

 What Causes Dry Eyes?

 The most common cause of dry eye syndrome is not having enough tears to lubricate the eyeballs.
-Dry eye syndrome can also be caused by medical conditions, environmental factors, and even certain medications such as:
+Dry eye syndrome can develop due to medical conditions, environmental factors, and even specific medications, such as:

 - Nasal decongestants